Mirror wills are usually made by married couples or civil partners as a form of “joint will”.

-Duncan Lewis wills and probate solicitors can advise on all matters relating to mirror wills – and our well respected family law department can offer in-house advice on matters such as the care of children, guardianship, providing for vulnerable family members, and providing for children from multiple marriages or partnerships.
+Our Wills and Probate solicitors can advise on all matters relating to mirror wills – and our well respected family law department can offer in-house advice on matters such as the care of children, guardianship, providing for vulnerable family members, and providing for children from multiple marriages or partnerships.

-Duncan Lewis advises on probate and family law under UK law and Islamic law – and our specialist wills and probate lawyers also have expertise on cross-border family law, property law and tax law, as well as international wills.
+The team advises on probate and family law under UK law and Islamic law – and our specialist Wills and Probate lawyers also have expertise on cross-border family law, property law and tax law, as well as international wills.

 Duncan Lewis Wills and Probate solicitors can make sure your will or mirror will is correctly drafted, is tax efficient – and reflects your wishes.

 We offer competitively-priced fixed fees for wills and probate matters, whenever possible.